maisygraves/maisygraves/README.md

 ---

-I aim to empower people through data by:
+I aim to empower people through data  by asking the right questions, translating complex information into accurate and meaningful stories, providing insights that support informed, impactful decisions and bringing complexity and nuance to light.
-- Asking the right questions
-- Translating complex information into accurate and meaningful stories
-- Providing insights that support informed, impactful decisions
-- Bringing complexity and nuance to light

 **I'm working on...**